phalcon/documentation/docs/domain.md

 $payload = new Payload();
 ```

-When using this object, you can set its status, the input, the output, any messages or extra information required by each layer of your pattern to be transferred to the next layer that requires it during the application flow.
+When using this object, you can set its status, the input, the output, any messages, or extra information required by each layer of your pattern to be transferred to the next layer that requires it during the application flow.
 The class itself is a data wrapper that contains the necessary information to be passed between layers.

 The properties stored are: